easybuilders/easybuild/docs/Extended_dry_run.rst

       running command " make install "
       (in /home/example/eb/build/make/3.82/GCC-4.8.2/make-3.82)

-There are a couple of minor exceptions though, some (light-weight) commands are always run by the EasyBuild framework, even in dry run mode.
+There are a couple of minor exceptions though.
+Some (light-weight) commands are always run by the EasyBuild framework, even in dry run mode, and an easyblock can specify that particular commands *must* always be run (see also :ref:`extended_dry_run_guidelines_easyblocks_framework_functions_run_cmd`).

 .. _extended_dry_run_overview_sanity_check: